 Keeping your windshield wipers in excellent condition is absolutely necessary to imrpove driving visibility and continue safe operation of your car.
-Fortunately, learning how to change windshield wipers is a very basic car skill.
+Fortunately, learning how to change windshield wipers is a an easy skill to pick up.
 Replacing wiper blades is a simple, quick and relatively inexpensive DIY fix.
-Get in the habit of regularly checking the condition of your wiper blades to avoid getting caught in inclement weather with faulty equipment, thus endangering yourself and your passengers.
+Get in the habit of regularly checking the condition of your wiper blades to avoid getting caught in inclement weather with faulty equipment.
+This guide will show you how to change windshield wipers.

 This guide details step-by-step instructions on how to replace the most common style of wiper blades on cars today.
 If you have an older vehicle, check your Owner's Manual for windshield wiper replacement instructions.

 Tip: You can prolong the life of your wiper blades by cleaning your windshield and wiping down the blades with a rag every time you stop at a gas station.